 The DBS will seek to resolve the matter with the source of the record and the person to whom the certificate relates.
 In some circumstances it may only be possible to resolve a dispute using fingerprints, for which consent of the person to whom the certificate relates will be required.

 If the DBS upholds the dispute a new certificate will be issued free of charge.
 Details of the DBS’s disputes and complaints procedure can be found on the DBS’s website.

-- If you need to correct inaccurate personal information, such as your name, date of birth or address, you need to raise a data entry dispute.
+If your certificate contains inaccurate personal information, for example your name, date of birth or address, you need to raise a data entry dispute with the DBS.